Fir121/text_to_esl/README.md

     `search.py` - Loads words stored in csv, uses Arabycia to search for words (not very effective)

+Video is base for Video Generation

+Mazajak is an alternate embeddings code using custom Arabic model

+---

 Download Arabycia, and dependencies and remove extra code separately Requirements.txt has a lot of libraries, might prefer to install as you use.
 Gitignore contains videos folder.